textadventures/quest/docs/using_lists.md

 ```

 Quick string lists
 -------------------

-A quick way to get a string list is the Split command (especially useful for menu options) (the second parameter is the separator, and you can choose anything suitable):
+A quick way to get a string list is the Split command (especially useful for menu options).
+The second parameter is the separator, and you can choose anything suitable:
 ```
 l1 = Split("one|two|three", "|")
 msg(l1)